-Earn a competitive edge through a first-of-its-kind partnership in the U.S. — established by the Wake Forest University School of Law online Master of Studies in Law (MSL) Program and the Wake Forest School of Medicine Physician Assistant (PA) Program.
+Earn a competitive edge through a first-of-its-kind partnership in the U.S. — established by the Wake Forest University School of Law online Master of Studies in Law (MSL) Program and the Wake Forest University School of Medicine Physician Assistant (PA) Program.

 The Emerging Leaders Program in Law is a 36-month sequential degree program in which students first earn a Master of Studies in Law degree from Wake Forest University School of Law over the course of 12 months and in an online, asynchronous format.
-Students then earn a Master of Medical Science in Physician Assistant Studies through the Wake Forest School of Medicine.
+Students then earn a Master of Medical Science in Physician Assistant Studies through the Wake Forest University School of Medicine.
 Graduation for both programs will happen at the end of the MMS degree.

 The cross-disciplinary initiative is designed to develop a future generation of PA leaders, who are prepared to transform the delivery of healthcare while navigating a complex legal regulatory landscape.

 The core tenets of the ELP-Law program are:

 Physician Assistant Besty Brais discusses how what she learned in the Master of Studies in Law program helps her practice medicine.

 ELP-Law students will enroll in the online MSL Health Law and Policy Track with curriculum that is market-driven and developed by Wake Forest University School of Law faculty in collaboration with industry leaders in health law and policy.
 The Wake Forest MMS in PA studies degree is grounded in student-centered learning theory, including the signature inquiry-based learning model.
 ELP-Law students must be in good academic standing with the MSL program in order to matriculate into the PA school.
 ELP-Law students may receive a total of 6 transfer credits of MMS coursework towards the MSL.